-The HiperPFS-4 features a 'power good' (PG) circuit which comprises an internal comparator that turns 'on' an open-drain switch during start-up when the sensed output voltage on the FEEDBACK pin rises to $\sim\!95\%$ (V ${\rm PG+}$ ) of the output voltage threshold.
-During start-up, prior to the output voltage reaching V ${\rm PG+}$ the PG signal is in a high-impedance state (internal switch is in off-state).
+The HiperPFS-3 features a 'power good' (PG) circuit which comprises an internal comparator that turns 'on' an open-drain switch during start-up when the sensed output voltage on the FEEDBACK pin rises to $\sim$ 95% ( $V{pc.}$ ) of the set output voltage threshold.
+During start-up, prior to the output voltage reaching $V{\text{PG+}\prime}$ the PG signal is in a high-impedance state (internal switch is in 'off' state).

-The power good signal transitions from 'on' to off-state when the sensed output voltage on the FEEDBACK pin falls to a user selected threshold, programmed via resistor on the POWER GOOD THRESHOLD (PGT) pin.
-The POWER GOOD THRESHOLD pin sources a fixed current $\rm I{PGT}$ .
-This current combined with the power good threshold resistor sets the threshold when the power good signal transitions from the on-state to the high-impedance off-state as the PFC output falls out of regulation.
+The power good signal transitions from 'on' to 'off' state when the sensed output voltage on the FEEDBACK pin falls to a user selected threshold, programmed with a resistor on the POWER GOOD THRESHOLD (PGT) pin.
+The POWER GOOD THRESHOLD pin sources a fixed current $\boldsymbol{I}{\text{PGT}}.$ This current combined with the power good threshold resistor sets the threshold when the power good signal transitions from the 'on' state to the high-impedance 'off' state as the PFC output falls out of regulation.

-Figure 9. (a) Frequency Variation over Line Half-Cycle as a Function of Input Voltage (b) Frequency Variation over Line Half-Cycle as a Function of Load.
+(a) Frequency Variation over Line Half-Cycle as a Function of Input Voltage (b) Frequency Variation over Line Half-Cycle as a Function of Load.
 Note: Frequency Profiles Shown were Analytically Derived and Reflect CCM Operation Across the Entire Line Cycle.